amyjaderichards/calculator/README.md

 # Summary
-A pure JavaScript calculator written using the Udamy tutorial  [Pure JavaScript Calculator - JavaScript ES6 Learn JavaScript](https://www.udemy.com/course/javascript-code-exercise/).
+A pure JavaScript scientific calculator written using the Udemy tutorial  [Pure JavaScript Calculator - JavaScript ES6 Learn JavaScript](https://www.udemy.com/course/javascript-code-exercise/).
 The code was then improved as part of the fifth project for [The Odin Project](https://www.theodinproject.com).

 Features include -
 * Basic functions (+, -, /, *)